danieletramontano/Causal-Effect-Identification-in-LiNGAM-Models-with-Latent-Confounders/README.md

 You find three files here:
   1. 'functions.py' that contains the functions to run RICA to estimate the causal effect,
-  2. 'iv,py' the code for running the IV example,
-  3. 'iv_jupyter.ipynb' a Jupiter notebook that show some simulation I ran.
+  2. 'RICA.ipynb' a Jupiter notebook that shows how the code works simulations.